tsuru/tsuru/docs/services/api.rst

     app-host=myapp.cloud.tsuru.io&unit-host=10.4.3.2

-The second endpoint ``/resources/<service-instance-name>/bind-app`` will be called once when an app is binded with a service.
+The second endpoint ``/resources/<service-instance-name>/bind-app`` will be called once when an app is bound to a service.
 This endpoint is a POST with app-host, where app-host represents the host to which the app is accessible.
 Example of request:

 .. highlight:: text